nberlette/emoji/index.md

 const { emoji: myEmojiAlias } = require('@nberlette/emoji');
 ```

 > Please note the quotes around "equivalents".
 > `require` is a far cry from `import`, both in terms of functionality, and level of community support.
 > CommonJS also forces us to include **entire modules**, even when we only need a couple lines of code.
-> On the other hand, `import` often grants us optimizations such as [tree-shaking][treeshaking-url] and [code splitting][codesplitting-url].
+> Furthermore, ES modules can allow [**`tree-shaking`**](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking "Tree-Shaking Definition - MDN Glossary") and [**`code splitting`**](https://developer.mozilla.org/en-US/docs/Glossary/Code_splitting "Code Splitting Definition - MDN Glossary").
 >
-> Food for thought. 😉
+> Just some food for thought.
+I'll let you be the judge 😉

-[treeshaking-url]: https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking "Tree-Shaking Definition - MDN Glossary"
-[codesplitting-url]: https://developer.mozilla.org/en-US/docs/Glossary/Code_splitting "Code Splitting Definition - MDN Glossary"

 - - -